 In the summer of 2011, Flint Handmade hosted Craft City at the Inaugural Buckham Alley Fest.
 We received a grant from the Ruth Mott Foundation in partnership with the Greater Flint Arts Council to offer domestic arts and crafts workshops called SkillShare in the fall.
 We brought a cross-country letterpress truck to the Flint Farmers’ Market and presented at the [IN]Spire Conference for creativity, innovation and social entrepreneurship at the University of Michigan-Flint.
 AND, most importantly, we finally became an offical 501c3 nonprofit organization!
 We launched a successful membership campaign and raised over $2,500 in less than 3 months!

-2012 has been our most active year yet.
+2012 was a very active year.
 In additional to all of our existing programming (Craft Markets, Craft Supply Swaps, craftLABs, SkillShare, Cool City Art Auction, Buckham Alley Fest, Flint Festival of Quilts), we have launched a Craft CSA, won a Recycling Award from Keep Genesee County Beautiful for our Craft Supply Swaps, declared February 29th to be Creative Leap Day and begun hosting monthly volunteer work parties.
 This year, we will also be participating in the Crafting the Small Business Series at Maker Works in Ann Arbor, organizing the craft vendors for Ladies Night Out at Crossroads Village and much, much more!

 We also want to give a special thanks to those women who played an instrumental role in Flint Handmade during our early years: Jessica Nickola Planck, Michelle Stolz, Tracey Whelpley, Amy Kelsey, Emily Hudson and Koliye Speck.